By Josh Hawley

 The vast majority of tenants (89 per cent) who are currently facing displacement are people of colour, with 44 per cent of the families being first generation Somali immigrants.
 Heron Gate is already the neighbourhood with the highest level of housing insecurity in Ottawa, with their homes in need of major repair after years of purposeful neglect on the part of landlords, past and present.
 Many of the families affected are large, with an average of 5.4 people per house.
 Most have low incomes, yet they pay market rent – which is around $1,400 or $1,500 for a three or four bedroom townhouse.

-Timbercreek’s evictions represent deep structural racism and classism, as the wholesale eviction of Heron Gate has been left unchallenged by all levels of government, social service agencies and charities.
-Through the Herongate Tenant Coalition, the class struggle has been led entirely by tenants coming together from the broader Heron Gate neighbourhood to resist gentrification and demand the right to stay in their homes.
+Timbercreek’s evictions represent deep structural racism and classism, as the wholesale eviction of Heron Gate has been left unchallenged by all levels of government, social service agencies, and charities.
+And yet tenants have coming together from the broader Heron Gate neighbourhood to resist gentrification and demand the right to stay in their homes through the Herongate Tenant Coalition.

-The Heron Gate residential properties were publicly branded entirely as Transglobe from 2007 to around August 2012, except for a few late interventions by affiliated companies Blue Ridge Realty Management and Starlight.
-These two companies appeared on some outdoor signs for a short period of time at the same time other signs remained Transglobe, creating the impression among tenants that their homes were being passed through multiple owners.
+It’s true that the Heron Gate residential properties were publicly branded entirely as Transglobe from 2007 to around August 2012, except for a few late interventions by affiliated companies Blue Ridge Realty Management and Starlight.
+These two companies appeared on some outdoor signs for a short period of time – even as other signs remained Transglobe, creating the impression among tenants that their homes were being passed through multiple owners.

 In late summer of 2012, stability came, people were told, when Timbercreek placed their stickers over all mentions of Transglobe, leaving only the original grid-lined globe logo on the large signs as a faded stain of a notorious slumlord.